 Local fisherman still practising traditional methods can be seen on the water, casting out their nets in search of a fruitful catch.

-Stretching over 50 miles in length, the Li River is best experienced by cruise, during which you will be able to explore the full glory of the river and the surrounding landscape for yourself.
+Over 50 miles in length, the Li River is best experienced by cruise, during which you will be able to explore the full glory of the river and the surrounding landscape for yourself.

 6. Ming Dynasty Tombs